awsdocs/aws-datasync-user-guide/doc_source/create-locations-cli.md

   ```
   aws datasync create-location-smb \
       --server-hostname smb-server-address \
-      --user user-name \
+      --user user-who-can-mount-share \
       --domain domain-of-the-smb-server \
-      --password user's-password AgentArns=agent-arns \
+      --password user-password \
+      --agent-arns datasync-agent-arns \
       --subdirectory smb-export-path
   ```

-  The path \(`smb-export-path`\) that you provide for the `--subdirectory` parameter should be a path that's exported by the SMB server, or a subdirectory\.
+  The `smb-export-path` that you provide for the `--subdirectory` parameter should be a path that's exported by the SMB server, or a subdirectory\.
 Specify the path by using forward slashes; for example, `/path/to/folder`\.
 Other SMB clients in your network should be able to access this path\.

   DataSync automatically chooses the SMB version that it uses to read from an SMB location\.
 To specify an SMB version, use the optional `Version` parameter in the [SmbMountOptions](API_SmbMountOptions.md) API operation\.